kristopolous/_inject/README.md

       // context of the function.
       var internal = 1;

-      // To invoking the library, simply call something like: eval(_inject('ref'));
+      // To invoke the library, simply call something like: eval(_inject('ref'));

       // After this is done, you've created a function at _inject.ref